The passing of a famous actor is so sad. It reminds us once again that addiction can be deadly and can take a person in the prime of their life.

 Love your Children First

-If you are divorced, it is important for your child’s well being that you work to resolve your differences.
+If you are divorced, it is important for your child’s well-being that you work to resolve your differences.
 You can agree to disagree.
-Even though you are no longer married, you can still send the message to your children that you are a united front when it comes to parenting.
+Even though you are no longer married, you can still send your children the message that you are a united front when it comes to parenting.

-Those three words, “I love you” can be a powerful message.
-It can give your child the needed reminder that they are important to you and worthy of your love.
+Those three words, “I love you,” can be a powerful message.
+It can give your child the reminder they need that they are important to you and worthy of your love.

 Let Go of Your Expectations About the Future